rshipp/geodigger/onepage.md

 ## Setting up a listener

-The first step in connecting to one of the avaiable Twitter streaming API endpoints is to create a "Stream Listener" class that extends `tweepy.StreamListener`, and implements one or more of the virtual methods of the parent class:
+The first step in connecting to one of the available Twitter streaming API endpoints is to create a "Stream Listener" class that extends `tweepy.StreamListener`, and implements one or more of the virtual methods of the parent class: